OfficeDev/outlook-dev-docs/docs/rest/get-started.md

 ---
-title: Get Started with the Outlook REST APIs | Microsoft Docs
+title: Get Started with the Outlook REST APIs
 description: Learn how to use Microsoft Graph via REST requests and responses to access the Outlook API.
 author: jasonjoh